Fusion energy gain factor

 The explosion of the Ivy Mike hydrogen bomb.
 The hydrogen bomb was the first device able to achieve fusion energy gain factor significantly larger than 1.

-A fusion energy gain factor, usually expressed with the symbol Q, is the ratio of fusion power produced in a nuclear fusion reactor to the power required to maintain the plasma in steady state.
+A fusion energy gain factor, usually expressed with the symbol Q, is the ratio of fusion power produced in a nuclear fusion reactor to the power required to maintain the plasma in a steady state.
 The condition of Q = 1, when the power being released by the fusion reactions is equal to the required heating power, is referred to as breakeven, or in some sources, scientific breakeven.

 The energy given off by the fusion reactions may be captured within the fuel, leading to self-heating.
 Most fusion reactions release at least some of their energy in a form that cannot be captured within the plasma, so a system at Q = 1 will cool without external heating.
 With typical fuels, self-heating in fusion reactors is not expected to match the external sources until at least Q ≈ 5.
 If Q increases past this point, increasing self-heating eventually removes the need for external heating.
 At this point the reaction becomes self-sustaining, a condition called ignition, and is generally regarded as highly desirable for practical reactor designs.
 Ignition corresponds to infinite Q.

 Over time, several related terms have entered the fusion lexicon.
 Energy that is not captured within the fuel can be captured externally to produce electricity.
 That electricity can be used to heat the plasma to operational temperatures.
 A system that is self-powered in this way is referred to as running at engineering breakeven.
 Operating above engineering breakeven, a machine would produce more electricity than it uses and could sell that excess.
 One that sells enough electricity to cover its operating costs is sometimes known as economic breakeven.
 Additionally, fusion fuels, especially tritium, are very expensive, so many experiments run on various test gasses like hydrogen or deuterium.
 A reactor running on these fuels that reaches the conditions for breakeven if tritium was introduced is said to be at extrapolated breakeven.

 The current record for highest Q in a tokamak (as recorded during actual D-T fusion) was set by JET at Q = 0.67 in 1997.
 The record for Q_{ext} (the theoretical Q value of D-T fusion as extrapolated from D-D results) in a tokamak is held by JT-60, with Q_{ext} = 1.25, slightly besting JET's earlier Q_{ext} = 1.14.
 In December 2022, the National Ignition Facility, or NIF, an inertial confinement facility, reached Q = 1.54 with a 3.15 MJ output from a 2.05 MJ laser heating.
 NIF achieved ignition seven times.
 The highest gain as of 2025 of Q = 4.13 yielded 8.6 MJ from 2.08 MJ of laser energy.